Dr. Spiller Vitamin C-Plus Night Cream

 You'll also recognize water as that liquid we all need to stay alive.
 If you see this, drink a glass of water.
 Remember to stay hydrated!

-Learn more about Aloe Barbadensis Leaf JuiceEthylhexyl Stearate mainly acts as an emollient that also helps reduce the greasiness of oils in a formula.
-As an emollient, it softens and hydrates your skin by locking moisture in.
+Learn more about Aloe Barbadensis Leaf JuiceEthylhexyl Stearate mainly acts as an emollient that helps hydate skin.
+It can also be used to reduce the greasiness of oils in a formula.

 This ingredient is an ester of 2-ethylhexyl alcohol and stearic acid.

-Learn more about Ethylhexyl StearateHydrogenated Polydecene is an emollient.
-It creates a non-occlusive film on the skin that offers extra protection for your skin barrier.
+Learn more about Ethylhexyl StearateHydrogenated Polydecene is a synthetic emollient.
+It forms a non-occlusive film on the skin's surface to provide a silky feel without being greasy.

 Besides holding formulas together, it also leaves a silky and lightweight feel on skin without the greasiness.
 A manufacturer also claims it can help with the controlled release of active ingredients.